Powerman 5000: Transform and Destroy What You Enjoy (2003–2007)

-A new tour was also started, but M.33 had been kicked out of the band for starting fights and Adam 12 left the band on good terms to focus on other interests including sound producing and recording with Argon 40.
+A new tour was also started, but M.33 had left the band, with Spider stating "[n]o big scandal involved, just evolution" in response to his departure.
+Adam 12 left the band on good terms to focus on other interests including sound producing and recording with Argon 40.
 Former Alien Ant Farm guitarist Terry Corso and former Halfcocked (the first band on Spider's label) guitarist Johnny Rock Heatley were brought in to round out the live show.
 In August 2005, Powerman 5000 performed at the sixth annual Gathering of the Juggalos on the main stage.
 The band then signed to DRT Entertainment, who released the album entitled Destroy What You Enjoy on August 1, 2006.
 The song "Wild World" was the first and only single on the album, with the band also filming a music video for the song.
 The band would go on to tour through the U.S., including a live appearance on G4tv's Attack of the Show!, where they performed the song "Return to the City of the Dead" from Destroy What You Enjoy.

 In 2007, Evan Rodaniche, singer and guitarist of Los Angeles band Cage9 (originally from Panama City, Panama), joined the band through his acquaintance with Adrian Ost.
 He toured as the band's sole guitarist until later that year, when Dave Pino was added to the mix.
 Pino had just moved to Los Angeles and heard about the open slot through his friendship with Piggy D (bassist for Rob Zombie).
 Upon the departure of Siggy from the band in 2008, Gustavo Aued was brought in to replace him on bass, and later that year, drummer Gordon Heckaman joined the band (both originally from Cage9 as well), solidifying the lineup for the next album.